7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 -

-Compressor speakers: Loud noise gets adjusted to safe levels, while not affecting the already safe sounds.
+Compressor speakers: Loud noise gets adjusted to safe levels.
+Other sounds are unaffected.

 Electronic earpro always has volume controls, microphones, and wires: